y-arjun-y/arjunyadav/pages-md/notebook.md

   It does this via **having a layer that splits the encoder's result into mean and standard deviation, and a latent vector with a separate episilon value for backpropagation to happen properly**.

+  If you wish to see a VAE in action, check out [this repository](https://github.com/lyeoni/pytorch-mnist-VAE).

   [Credit for below image](https://www.youtube.com/watch?v=d0W_Ab-aZGo).

   ![VAE](/vae.png)